 Consumer Credit in the United Kingdom averaged 856.54 GBP Million from 1993 until 2022, reaching an all time high of 2349.00 GBP Million in March of 2016 and a record low of -7417.00 GBP Million in April of 2020.
 This page provides the latest reported value for - United Kingdom Consumer Credit - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom Consumer Credit - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

-Consumer Credit in the United Kingdom is expected to be 1680.00 GBP Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Credit in the United Kingdom to stand at 1850.00 in 12 months time.
-In the long-term, the United Kingdom Consumer Credit is projected to trend around 2130.00 GBP Million in 2020, according to our econometric models.
+Consumer Credit in the United Kingdom is expected to be 1269.00 GBP Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Consumer Credit is projected to trend around 1524.00 GBP Million in 2024 and 1546.00 GBP Million in 2025, according to our econometric models.